Spain in the 2023 Women's World Cup final: Fixtures, results, squad, scorers | Women's World Cup

 Spain coach: Jorge Vilda

 Vilda has been part of the Spain set-up since 2009, winning European titles with the Under-17 and U19 sides before being given the senior job in 2015.
-He has now taken the team further than in any previous senior tournaments.
+Having already taken the team further than in any previous senior tournament, he has now overseen their first senior title win.

 Spain captain: Ivana Andrés